-We've interviewed over 40 people who help tell his story.
+We've interviewed nearly 60 people who help tell his story.
 From managers to his ex-wife, and many comedians, friends, producers, and entertainment journalists and writers -- all to uncover what motivated this stand-up legend and the impact of his work.

 Jeff Ross, I remember the exact moment you became the best roaster in the room.
 It was when Greg Giraldo died.- Natasha Leggero

 The show [Tough Crowd] was raw; it was honest . . .There was something of a slightly controlled chaos to it.
 It was a bit menacing in its confrontational style of humor, but there’s never been anything like it.- Marc Maron

 He ended up being a person that she didn’t marry.
 She signed on to be the wife of a dude who worked at the most successful law firm in New York.
 Then overnight he went out and did a couple open mics and quit his job and suddenly bought a motorcycle and started being a fucking comedy club goer.
 Then she was probably like, “Who the fuck is that?”- Jesse Joyce

 Stand up comedy is a meritocracy but the entertainment industry is not.
 It's horribly corrupt and unfair and luck based.- Jim Gaffigan